Robust, Expressive, and Quantitative Linear Temporal Logics: Pick any Two for Free (full version): Conclusion

-Next, we prove Theorem~\ref{theorem-translation-oldcor}.
-To this end, in Section~\ref{subsec-markedautomata}, we first recall how to translate guards~$r$ into finite non-deterministic automata with special features to account for tests.
-Then, in Section~\ref{subsec-alternatingautomata}, we present the translation of $\rldl$ into alternating parity automata of linear size, which can then be further transformed into non-deterministic Büchi automata of exponential size and deterministic parity automata of doubly-exponential size.
+In order to prove this theorem, we first recall in Section~\ref{subsec-markedautomata} how to translate guards~$r$ into finite non-deterministic automata with special features to account for tests.
+Then, in Section~\ref{subsec-alternatingautomata}, we present the translation of $\rldl$ into weak alternating Büchi automata of linear size, which can then be further transformed into non-deterministic Büchi automata of exponential size and deterministic parity automata of doubly-exponential size.
 Such automata are needed for solving the model checking problem and the synthesis problem, respectively.